microsoft/bond/README.md

 # Bond

-Bond is an open source, cross-platform framework for working with schematized data.
+Bond is an open-source, cross-platform framework for working with schematized data.
 It supports cross-language serialization/deserialization and powerful generic mechanisms for efficiently manipulating data.
 Bond is broadly used at Microsoft in high scale services.